Zimmer tower: The tides

 The dial indicates the tides at Lier, Belgium.
 The biggest ship and the flag without the streamer indicate high water.
 When the streamer is above the flag it is flood.
 It is ebb when the streamer is below the flag.
 At Lier, the water is rising for 3 hours and 53 minutes and falling in the other hours.
 This dial completes a full circle every 12 hours and 25 minutes (half of a tidal lunar day).

 The age of the Moon

 Animation of the Moon as it cycles through its phases.
 The apparent wobbling of the Moon is known as libration.

-The time between two full Moons is about 29 days, 12 hours, 44 minutes.
+The time between two full Moons is about 29 days, 12 hours, 44 minutes and 3 seconds.
 This is the time it takes the Moon to make one orbit around the Earth and line up with the Sun again.
 The dial shows how many days passed since last New Moon, indicating the day in the cycle of the Moon and showing on the inner circumference the phases of New Moon (Nieuwe Maan, N.M.), First Quarter (Eerste Kwartier, E.K.), Full Moon (Volle Maan, V.M.) and Last Quarter (Laatste Kwartier, L.K.).